Entropicity/Theory-of-Entropicity-ToE/notes/The-Obidi-Action-and-the-Kolmogorov-Complexity.md

-# The Obidi Action and the Kolmogorov Complexity
+# The Obidi Action and the Kolmogorov Complexity: From Information and Algorithmic Complexity to Entropy as a Universal Field

 ## 1. Conceptual Foundations
 Kolmogorov Complexity (K):